Statement of Directors' Responsibilities for the AISAP Board

 - Governance Committee

-Most of the work of the board is first discussed by these committees.
+These committees first discuss most of the work of the board.
 This demonstrates the importance of attendance and participation in committee meetings as an essential element of board involvement.

 Committee work is accomplished by teleconference and email except for the face-to-face meetings in conjunction with the board meetings.